asteroid-lang/asteroid/README.md

 # Asteroid the Programming Language

-Asteroid is a general purpose programming language heavily influenced by [Python](https://www.python.org), [Lua](http://www.lua.org), and [ML](https://www.smlnj.org).
+Asteroid is a general purpose programming language heavily influenced by [Python](https://www.python.org), [Lua](http://www.lua.org), and [ML](https://www.smlnj.org) currently under development.
 Asteroid implements a new programming paradigm called pattern-level programming.
-Here a just a few small programs to give you the flavor of the langugage.
+Here are just a few small programs to give you the flavor of the langugage.

 Here is the canonical factorial program written in Asteroid: